-In the 1950s, a Korean War veteran named Delbert Tolen bought the land where the town used to be and several old mining claims.
+The Korean War veteran spent about five years working in Summit and later returned and bought the land where the town used to be and several old mining claims in 1985.

 Clary said Tolen paid almost nothing for them as he bought them for the price of the taxes the previous owners owed the Forest Service.

 Tolen dreamed of reopening the mine but never did, Clary said.

 “I’d hike up there a lot, and every now and then he’d be out sitting on the superintendent’s porch or something, or he’d have barbecues and parties for his old friends or something, and I’d happen by,” Clary said.

 When Tolen died in 2004, the land ownership passed to his five sons, who had no interest in mining, which is much harder these days with environmental concerns, Clary said.

 In the last two years, the state Department of Reclamation, Mining and Safety, Climax Molybdenum and numerous other partners completed a reclamation project at the abandoned Sts.
 John Mine.

 The project removed more than 23,000 cubic yards of tailings from the stream corridor, preserved the historic mill by diverting clean water away from the site and created or enhanced more than 3 acres of wetlands to improve water quality in Sts.
 John Creek.